foulenzer/wp-rex/README.md

 # wp-rex
 Your wordpress got hacked?
-This tool helps you to find malicious code in your wordpress directory.
+This simple tool helps you to find malicious code in your wordpress installation.

 ## Installation
 Just clone this repo and move following files into your wordpress root directory: